Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     Click this button to apply the changes to the SKU.
 This button is only displayed if you are editing the SKU.

 - *Language*
     Click the drop-down list to select a language for the offer.
-All active languages are displayed in the drop-down list.
-The default language is preselected.
+All available languages for the selected connection are displayed in the drop-down list.

 - [Completeness: Not available]
     Completeness of the offer.
 In the *Create offer* view, the completeness cannot be indicated.
-The completeness is indicated once the offer have been saved.
+The completeness is indicated once the offer has been saved.